rubenprietodiaz/gmxQtools/README.md

                     Limit of time for simulation (in hours)
 ```

 After that, you will get md_input_files.
-For submitting MD, to enter and execute `sh submit.sh`.
+For submitting MD, to enter and execute `sh submit_md.sh`.